kriber82/AdventOfCraft2024/exercise/kotlin/day13/thoughts.md

     - TWO_FOR_THREE: THREE is the amount of items gained when paying for TWO items
   - TWO_FOR_THREE is a special case of X_FOR_AMOUNT, where AMOUNT is a multiple of the unit price
   - => new items
+- 1.1.6:
+  - Will stop recording whole tree, as value of the tree structure has been very limited so far, in this case
+  - will keep recording things I want to remember for later as an unstructured list